nickeblewis/jaffamonkey-gatsby-main2/src/posts/mongoose-promises.md

 tags: mongo node mongoose promises
 ---

-Working with promises and mongoose just became a whole lot easier with the [4.1 release](https://github.com/Automattic/mongoose/blob/master/History.md#410--2015-07-24) which added the ability to specify alternative promise libraries.
+Working with promises and mongoose just became a whole lot easier with the [4.1 release](https://github.com/Automattic/mongoose/blob/master/History.md#410--2015-07-24), which added the ability to specify alternative promise libraries.
 Prior to that, promise support was limited to the [mpromise](https://github.com/aheckmann/mpromise) way of using promises.
-For some folks, like myself, this meant there wasn't a friendly `.catch` method available to your promise chain.
-In this post I'll quickly cover how to switch over to the other supported promise libraries and show how using promises can clean up your mongoose callbacks.
+For some folks, including myself, this meant there wasn't a friendly `.catch` method available to a promise chain.
+In this post I'll quickly cover how to switch over to other supported promise libraries and show how using promises can clean up your mongoose callbacks.

-Normally when using mongoose, you just need to require it.
-In order to switch out the promise provider you'll also need to require the promise library and point `mongoose.Promise` to it.
-In the following example I set the promise library to bluebird.
+Normally, when using mongoose, you just need to require it.
+In order to switch out the promise provider, you'll also need to require the promise library and point `mongoose.Promise` to it.
+In the following example, I set the promise library to bluebird:

 ```js
 var mongoose = require('mongoose');